center2055/WifiCrackerCX/README.md

 - **Stay Connected After Crack**: You can now choose whether the app should stay connected to the WiFi after finding the correct password (see Settings).
 - **Windows 11 WiFi Solution**: The app uses Windows `netsh` commands for scanning, connecting, and managing WiFi profiles, bypassing previous limitations of `pywifi` on Windows 11.
 - **Chinese SSID Support**: The app can display and connect to networks with Chinese (and other non-ASCII) names.
-- **UI Polish**: The interface has been modernized and simplified for a better user experience.

 ## Legal and Ethical Use